patrickn/neaveynet-hugo/content/post/how-can-anyone-be-so-stupid-2.md

 ---
-title: How Can Anyone Be So Stupid pt 2
+title: How Can Anyone Be So Stupid? pt 2
 author: patrick
 banner: /img/2017/08/15/insurance_certificate-crop.jpeg
 date: 2017-10-15T15:31:21+01:00